 You can buy Fire Stones, Leaf Stones, and Water Stones for $2,100 each in here.
 That's very handy if you're looking to evolve your Panpour, Pansage, or Pansear.

 You can buy the herbal medicine here for relatively cheap, but it's bitter and will make your Pokémon less friendly towards you.
-It's still a good place to buy the Revival Herbs, which are capable of reviving your Pokémon to full health, at the cost of $2,800 each.
+It's still a good place to buy the Revival Herbs, which are capable of reviving your Pokémon to full health, at the relatively low cost of $2,800 each.

 If you have a Furfrou, you can get it styled here.
+As you get more stylish, you'll unlock more Furfrou styles.

 Another cafe, this one dedicated to Furfrou and discussion of Furfrou.